AmoyDreamer/sentry-javascript/README.md

 # sentry-js-sdk
-Secondary packaging javascript plugin based on the official Sentry SDK.
+A generic Javascript SDK based on Self-Hosted Sentry.